Federated Neural Bandits: Theoretical Analysis

 \subsection{Proof Sketch}

-We give a brief sketch of our regret analysis (detailed proof in Appendix \ref{app:proof:regret}).
-To begin with, we need to prove that both $\text{UCB}^{a}_{t,i}$ and $\text{UCB}^{b}_{t,i}$ are valid high-probability upper bounds on the reward function $h$ (Appendix~\ref{subsec:validity:of:ucbs}), given that the conditions on $m$, $\eta$ and $J$ in Appendix~\ref{app:conditions:on:m} are satisfied.
+We give a brief sketch of our regret analysis for Theorem \ref{theorem:regret} (detailed proof in Appendix \ref{app:proof:regret}).
+To begin with, we need to prove that both $\text{UCB}^{a}_{t,i}$ and $\text{UCB}^{b}_{t,i}$ are valid high-probability upper bounds on the reward function $h$ (App.~\ref{subsec:validity:of:ucbs}) given that the conditions on $m$, $\eta$, and $J$ in App.~\ref{app:conditions:on:m} are satisfied.